This guide was originally developed by the 2013 Emerging Leaders LITA project team and was repurposed for this toolkit.

 When working on a project, it is important to be organized.

 - Set goals, objectives, and action items for the project.

-- Communicate regularly to keep everyone up to date and on focus.
+- Communicate regularly to keep everyone up-to-date and focused.

-- Encourage virtual participation.
-This is helpful for those who are unable to attend conferences.
-Offer online meetings and collaboration in mediums that are easily accessible to all members (Google Docs and Hangout, Skype, etc).
+- Encourage virtual participation since this is how your group will work together.
+Offer online meetings and collaboration in mediums that are easily accessible to all members (LITA Connect, Google Drive, Zoom, etc).
 Make sure to document your virtual work on ALA Connect.

 - Beware of mission creep: “uncontrolled changes or continuous growth in a project’s scope.
 This phenomenon can occur when the scope of a project is not properly defined, documented, or controlled.
 It is generally considered a negative occurrence, to be avoided.”